gabeguio/project-buddy/README.md

 ### Deployments

 All deployments require an AWS account and IAM user to provision cloud services.
-If you do now have an AWS account or a configured IAM user, please visit [Creating AWS Account and IAM User](resources/readme-setup-instructions/CREATING-AWS-ACCOUNT-AND-IAM-USER.md)
+If you do not have an AWS account or a configured IAM user, please visit [Creating AWS Account and IAM User](resources/readme-setup-instructions/CREATING-AWS-ACCOUNT-AND-IAM-USER.md)

 **Developer Deployments**